praekelt/feersum-nlu-api-wrappers/README.rst

 Install Option 3 - Using pip
 ============================

-The feersum_nlu wrapper module is also available via pip `<https://pypi.python.org/pypi/feersum_nlu>`_.
+The feersum_nlu wrapper module is also available from the Python Package Index `<https://pypi.python.org/pypi/feersum_nlu>`_.
 To install it using pip run:

 .. code-block:: sh